Preparation is key in today’s housing market

-Ideally, you should check your credit history at least 6-12 months before applying for a mortgage loan.
+Ideally, you should check your credit history at least six to 12 months before applying for a mortgage loan.
 This allows time to improve a low credit score, if necessary.

 You should also check your credit reports for accuracy and dispute any errors, especially negative errors that decrease your score.

 To get your credit file, contact each of the three bureaus separately, or order all three copies from AnnualCreditReport.com.
-Each year you’re entitled to one free credit report from each of the bureaus.
+Normally you’re entitled to one free credit report each year from each of the bureaus.
 During the pandemic, AnnualCreditReport.com has been allowing one credit report each week from each bureau.

-Your debt-to-income ratio (DTI) is the percent of your monthly gross income that goes toward debt repayment.
+Your debt-to-income ratio (DTI) shows the percentage of your monthly gross income that goes toward debt repayment.
 Mortgage lenders use DTI to see how big a house payment you could afford.

 Typically, lenders prefer a DTI ratio that’s no higher than 36% to 43%, depending on the mortgage program.

 For example, let’s say you have a gross monthly income of $4,000:

 - Your monthly debt payments (including a future mortgage payment) shouldn’t exceed $1,720

 - Your DTI is 43% ($1,720 / $4,000 = 0.43)

 Some mortgage lenders allow a higher debt-to-income ratio, but only when a borrower has “compensating factors” such as a high credit score or a large cash reserve.
 In other words, a strong credit score or a healthy savings account might compensate for a high DTI.